SouravBandyopadhyay/TheMealHub/README.md

 - Fetching API for displaying the data.
 - Meal Item is sorted in Alphabetical Order.
 - Food of the Day section is provided where Random special food is give.
-- Searching Functionality is also provided.
+- Searching Functionality is also provided with certain Delay.
+- Pagination Added in Meal Page
+- Light And Dark Mode

 ## Installation